ali-kazemi8/PlaTiF-Tibial-Plateau-Fracture-Dataset/README.md

 PlaTiF Dataset: Code Usage Guide 💻🦴

-Welcome to the PlaTiF (Tibial Plateau Fracture) Dataset repository\! 🎉 This guide will help you effortlessly navigate and utilize the MATLAB and Python scripts we've provided to explore the fascinating world of tibial plateau fracture images and their segmentation masks.
+Welcome to the PlaTiF (Tibial Plateau Fracture) Dataset repository\! 🎉 This guide will help you navigate and utilize the MATLAB and Python scripts we've provided to explore the fascinating world of tibial plateau fracture images and their segmentation masks.

-Whether you're a seasoned researcher or just starting, we've got you covered\!
-Let's dive in and make some beautiful visualizations\! ✨

 🗺️ Your PlaTiF Journey: A Quick Roadmap